-1912 Jane Cowl becomes a star while performing in Within the Law by Bayard Veiller, which opened on this night.
+1912 Jane Cowl becomes a star while performing in Within the Law by Bayard Veiller.
 The play is about a woman wrongfully accused of theft.
-This was also the premiere production at the new Eltinge Theater on 42nd Street.
+It is also the premiere production at the new Eltinge Theatre on 42nd Street.

-1918 A report comes out today commending the new army camp musical by Irving Berlin, Yip, Yip, Yaphank!
-The musical, which had been playing at the Century Theater since August 19, showcased 350 Camp Upton soldiers and Berlin himself.
+1918 A report comes out commending the new army camp musical by Irving Berlin, Yip, Yip, Yaphank.
+The musical, which opened at the Century Theatre on August 19, showcases 350 Camp Upton soldiers and Berlin himself.
 The report applauds Berlin's show because it makes a soldier's life seem not so bad.
 One of the themes of the musical is that "the soldier's life is after all a happy one."
 The show features among other things, soldiers in drag wearing blackface singing "Mandy," while Berlin himself sings "Oh, How I Hate to Get Up in the Morning."
 Berlin's classic song, "God Bless America," was originally written for Yaphank but dropped because he felt it too "sticky" for the production.
-The song did not surface again until 1938, when Kate Smith will introduce it on the radio.
+The song did not surface again until 1938, when Kate Smith introduces it on the radio.

 1959 The now landmark statue of song and dance man George M. Cohan is unveiled in Times Square, opposite the Palace Theatre.

-2001 On a sunny Tuesday morning, terrorists fly two commercial airliners into New York City's World Trade Center "Twin Towers," and a third into the Pentagon in Washington DC, causing mass death, destruction and chaos in both cities.
-All theatrical performances are cancelled for the next two days around the U.S. In ensuing years, the event will inspire numerous plays, including The Guys, Omnium Gatherum, Portraits and Recent Tragic Events.
+2001 On a sunny Tuesday morning, terrorists fly two commercial airliners into New York City's World Trade Center "Twin Towers," and a third into the Pentagon in Washington, D.C., causing mass death, destruction, and chaos in both cities.
+All theatrical performances are canceled for the next two days around the U.S. In ensuing years, the event inspires numerous plays, including The Guys, Omnium Gatherum, Portraits, and Recent Tragic Events.

 2002 On the first anniversary of the terrorist attacks, many Broadway and Off-Broadway shows cancel or reschedule performances, leaving their theatres dark for the day.